Nathanahell/manchester/README.md

 ## Contribution

 Any contribution is welcome.
 Be it documentation, code changes and especially commands.
+### Code contribution
 Right now the focus would be to :
-- Add additional commands.
 - Allow for the completion of a command within a box prompting for input after a command has been selected
 - Windows's Defender evasion if the binary is flagged a malicious since it may contains malicious commands.
 Maybe through the encryption of the embedded files at rest ?
+- Not every fields (based on a Arsenal cheatsheet) appear in the tool because I lacked the time to fully display everything.

+### Cheatsheets
+- Add additional commands.
-For adding commands, a template is present inside cheats/arsenal-cheats folder.
-Should every tag feature be implemented in the future, everything written in the commands description should appear.
+  - For adding commands, a template is present inside cheats/arsenal-cheats folder.
+  - C-style inline comment (use of `//`) is preferred so as not to interfere with the parsing of the markdown headers using `#`